carbon-language/carbon-lang/CODE_OF_CONDUCT.md

 reports will be kept confidential.**

 Please send reports concerning a member of the conduct team directly to other members of the conduct team.
-This allows discussion of the complaint to be more easily exclude the concerned member as a [special case](#special-cases).
+This allows discussion of the complaint to more easily exclude the concerned member as a [special case](#special-cases).

 If you believe anyone is in **physical danger**, please notify appropriate law